wasm-forge/ic-rusqlite/docs/src/large_database.md

 Note: Both failing queries require full table scan, and SQLite is not able to process that amount within estimated time, you can check if a query is going for a full scan by prepending `EXPLAIN QUERY PLAN` to your query:

 `EXPLAIN QUERY PLAN SELECT firstname, lastname, email FROM customers LIMIT 5 OFFSET 900000`
 ```

+This test shows that it is possible to create a very large database, it is however, not as optimal as one might expect.
+On a large database some operations will always fail because they would require too many cycles.
+The exact limit on the database size may depend on many aspects such as the page size, the row size and number, and the table structure.
+The actual "practial" database size might be in range from 2GiB to 20GiB, which might be enough in the majority of usecases.

 ## Reproducing the Benchmarks